 Stephanie has lived in Columbia, SC for over 40 years.
 Having moved to Columbia at the age of four from Augusta, GA, she attended Chapin High school and graduated from Presbyterian College in 1992.
 She has worked as a Financial Advisor for the last 20+ years in the Columbia area.
 Stephanie began her career in 1998 with Robinson Humphrey, a predecessor firm of Morgan Stanley Smith Barney.
 Though she assists all types of families going through a transition, she started Critical Transitions Wealth Advisors in 2014 as a practice specializing in working with Women in Transition; transitions like divorce, retirement, death of a spouse/loved one, or a job change.
-To focus her efforts surrounding divorce, Stephanie opened The Financial Knot in 2019 to offer a wide range of divorce financial planning services to couples/families, individuals, and professionals.
+To focus her efforts surrounding divorce, Stephanie opened The Financial Knot to offer a wide range of divorce financial planning services to couples/families, individuals, and professionals.
 The Financial Knot seeks to foster peace by offering creative solutions to the financial side of divorce.
 Our goal is to empower clients with a realistic plan for their future.
 We are dedicated to providing a kinder, more family-centered divorce process for all involved, particularly our children.

 She is a CERTIFIED FINANCIAL PLANNER™ and has extensive training in the areas of investments, risk management, estate planning, tax planning, education planning, and retirement planning.
 As a financial planner, she answers her clients’ financial questions.
 How do I put myself in the best position possible financially when I’m older?
 When should I take Social Security?
 Can I afford to be my parents’ caregiver or is there a better way?
 Is my spouse’s divorce proposal a fair settlement to me?